Davis, T. Tongue-tie – to cut or not to cut?, Don't Forget the Bubbles, 2014. Available at:

 Each of these categories gets scored at 0, 1, or 2.
 You can see the full scoring system here.

 This gives a total score with a max score of 10 for appearance and 14 for performance (a perfect tongue).

-On a less formal note, a good way to recognise tongue tie at a glance it to look for the heart shape in the tongue when they stick their tongue out.
+On a less formal note, a good way to recognize tongue tie at a glance it to look for the heart shape in the tongue when they stick their tongue out.

-Some people feel that tongue-tie can cause problems with: breast-feeding; speech; general enjoyment of life.
+Some people feel that tongue-tie can cause problems with: breast-feeding; speech and general enjoyment of life.

 Although the author of the HATLFF was involved in teaching the use of the tool to the researchers in the Ricke et al paper, she was not a fan of the final article (and its conclusion) and Alison Hazelbaker replied in a letter to the journal.
 Here she stated the many issues she had with the way this study was conducted and the way the researchers used and interpreted her tool.